snovakovic/fast-sort/README.md

   // By default fast-sort is not doing natural sort sort(testArr).desc(); // => ['image-3.jpg', 'image-2.jpg', 'image-11.jpg']

-  // We can use `by` sort to override default comparer with the one that do language sensitive comparison sort(testArr).by({
+  // We can use `by` sort to override default comparer with the one that are doing language sensitive comparison sort(testArr).by({
     desc: true,
     comparer: new Intl.Collator(undefined, { numeric: true, sensitivity: 'base' }).compare,